 How long does it take to get into ketosis?

-How long it takes to get into ketosis can vary from individual to individual, but it usually will take anywhere from 24 .- 72 hours depending on a few different factors.
+How long it takes to get into ketosis can vary from individual to individual, but it will take on average between 24 and 72 hours.

 Just like I always say about almost everything… IT DEPENDS, but we’ll get into the nitty-gritty along with tips and tricks to get you there as quick as possible.